Exploring EU DORA in the context of broad cyber resilience

 A prime example of the expanded threat vector are Account Information Service Providers (AISPs).
 Similar to PSPs, AISPs are cited both in DORA and PSD2.
 DORA references their incident reporting responsibilities while in PSD2 they are cited as Third-Party Providers (TPPs) that access banking infrastructures via APIs.

-It follows that PSPs will undergo the vetting and approval process by the competent authorities to become a TPP and further measures under DORA due to their CTPP status.
+It follows that certain PSPs might undergo the vetting and approval process by the competent authorities to become a TPP and further measures under DORA due to their CTPP status.
 Other TPPs like AISPs on the other hand are unlikely to be subjected to the additional risk management layer if one only follows the letter of DORA.

 Since the spirit of DORA is improving the operational resilience of the financial system, a broad cyber resilience approach would be to widen the risk lens beyond CTPPs and consider the threat of cyber incidents more broadly.
 DORA compliance is a good baseline for cyber resilience, but should not be regarded as cyber resilience itself.